bihealth/sodar-server/docs_manual/source/ui_project_update.rst

     Restrict project access to specific IP addresses if this is set.
 IP allow list
     List of accepted IP addresses for the IP Restrict setting.
+Block project access
+    Temporarily block user access to project.
+Only available for superusers.
+    This will block all non-superuser access to the project's UI and REST API views in SODAR.
+Project iRODS collections will remain accessible.

-When creating a new project, the following fields are included:
+When creating a new project, the following fields are also included:

 Type
     Project type.
 This can either be *Project* or *Category*.
 The type can not